serverless/blog/posts/2019-09-30-easily-deploy-graphql-apis-with-serverless-components.md

 And there you have it!
 A serverless GraphQL API, with a custom domain, deployed with just a handful of serverless components.
 In a real world application, you'd likey need more components for your app.
 For example, you would use the [aws-dynamodb component](https://github.com/serverless-components/aws-dynamodb) to store your posts.
 Take a look at our growing list of [serverless components](https://github.com/serverless-components) to see what else you could use for your application.

 This is just the tip of the iceburg.
 The [aws-app-sync component](https://github.com/serverless-components/aws-app-sync) supports lots of other features and data sources.
-For more information, [please checkout the docs](https://github.com/serverless-components/aws-app-sync).
+For more information, [please check out the docs](https://github.com/serverless-components/aws-app-sync).

 We can't wait to see what you build with Serverless Components.
 If you have any questions or feedback, feel free to [reach out to me directly on Twitter](https://twitter.com/eahefnawy).